How to use the ΔHR Shape tab and controls

 Stop adjusting if:

-• the advisor already says the fit is good enough
+- the advisor already says the fit is acceptable

-• you are chasing tiny local deviations without a planning consequence
+- you are chasing small local deviations without route-planning impact

-• one fix improves a small region but makes the rest of the curve less believable
+- one fix improves one region by worsening the rest of the curve

-This tab is about preserving a believable strain shape, not forcing the model to touch every observed point.
+This tab is for correcting a specific mismatch, not for forcing the model through every observed point.

 What to do next